 34

-Researchers will program the spinal cord stimulation (SCS) system to deliver, according to the randomization status of the participant, burst, kHz, tonic, and sham stimulation.
+The spinal cord stimulation (SCS) system will be programmed to deliver, according to the randomization status of the participant, burst, kHz, tonic, and sham stimulation.

 University of Michigan